 Singing in the show Lipizzaners with the Stars was a golden opportunity for me to combine two great passions of my life: music and horses.

-Observing at close range the care and attention devoted to these special animals, who definitely know just how special they are (horses with attitude), was something
+Observing at close range the care and attention devoted to these special animals, who definitely know just how special they are (horses with attitude), was something I never tired of over the months of our association.

 For example, watching René, my instructor, patiently lunge the stallion who refused to do the levade at the matinee, because he had his mind on mares!
-It took René about an hour to win him back and in the evening we all stood with bated breath waiting to see what the horse would do – he was great!
+It took René about an hour to win him back and in the evening we all stood with bated breath waiting to see what the horse would do—he was great!

 I chose to sing Queen of the Night as the rhythm is constant.
 Horses are quite musical so provided you encourage them, they can fall into the rhythm with you.
 My over-ambitious original concept, incorporating Spanish Walk, had to be ditched for a relatively uncomplicated routine at the walk.
-René assured me he could train me, but that it would take about 2 years, which wasn't viable.
-So we just coped with what we could plus the singing – traing initially to a CD.
+René assured me he could train me, but that it would take about 2 years, which wasn’t viable.
+So we just coped with what we could plus the singing—training initially to a CD.

 A singer's relief from jetlag

-Instead of arriving with a dried out throat and nose, I arrive refreshed, having slept most of the time and I don't have to wait 3 days to find my voice again!
+HumidiFlyer is a mask that I swear by when flying .Instead of arriving with a dried out nose and throat, I arrive refreshed, having slept most of the time and I don’t have to wait 3 days to find my voice again!

-Friends around the world are the musician's greatest asset!
+are the musician’s greatest asset!

 Try these vocal health tips

-Luvos Heilerde – a wonder cure for stomach disorders, available at German pharmacies
+Luvos Heilerde—a wonder cure for stomach disorders, available at German pharmacies

-Rosehip tea with honey and lemon is also very soothingHowever, if your throat is raw,
+Rosehip tea with honey and lemon is also very soothing.
+However, if your throat is raw, the rule is to stay off all acids

-will assist the healing process when vocal folds are inflamed.
-Take a long shower, or
+Steam is the singer’s friend.
+Yes, just plain old steam twice daily—no menthol etc—will assist the healing process when vocal folds are inflamed.
+Take a long shower, or get a KAZ steamer from your local pharmacy

 Horse riding is a wonderful activity which enhances singing through posture, muscular strengthening, body awareness.
 Horse management also assists with people management!

-If you are under emotional, physical or psychological stress or are not sleeping well, don't expect to be in great voice
+If you are under emotional, physical or psychological stress or are not sleeping well, don’t expect to be in great voice.

 Beautiful ambience